Messe Frankfurt: Frankfurt fairground

+The Frankfurt fairground gives exhibitions the characteristics of a downtown trade fair with an urban backdrop.
+The expansion of the fairground building complex was completed in 2020.

 Location and size

 Located near the centre of Frankfurt, the exhibition grounds are among the largest and most modern worldwide with 372,350 m2 of hall area and more than 66,764 m2 of free space at its disposal.